-I was joking with a roofing salesperson by text yesterday about that hail storm they had in Hawaii.
+I was joking with a roofing salesperson by text about a big hail storm they had in Hawaii.

 He said some of the worst hit areas were the million dollar homes.
 He sent me a picture of the hail damage and said, “…all we would need is sun block, a scooter, and a telescope ladder.”

 I texted him back, “You had me at Hello!”

 I’ve never been to Hawaii.
 I’ve heard stories about how beautiful it is.
 I’ve heard people all my life tell their favorite stories about when they went to Hawaii.

 Shoot, I even watch “Dog The Bounty Hunter” on TV because I love to catch glimpses of the island… and I think Dog is super cool.

 What’s the point?